samnazarko/vero-blog/_posts/2015-02-11-the-big-update.md

 ## Wrap up

 Please make sure your shipping information is up to date.
-You can do this by going to https://osmc.tv/shop/my-account.
+You can do this by clicking [here] (https://osmc.tv/shop/my-account).
 Some of you have asked why the Vero is showing as 129.99 when you paid $199.99.
-That is a bug in our ordering system (it is displaying the former price in pounds) and you will receive a proper invoice as we ship.
+That is a bug in our ordering system (it is displaying the former price in pounds) and you will receive a proper invoice as I ship.

 Best wishes, and if you have any questions, please email sam@osmc.tv